 - A child who develops symptoms of COVID-19 should be evaluated by a medical professional before returning to school.
 The medical professional should determine whether a test for COVID-19 is needed.
-A note from the medical professional that includes the diagnosis is required before the child can return to school.
+A note from the medical professional that includes the alternate diagnosis or negative COVID test results is required and must be presented to the School Nurse before the child can return to school.

 - If a child is diagnosed with COVID-19, they can return to school once they meet the CDC criteria for returning to school after a COVID-19 infection.
 As of the writing of this handbook the criteria are: 1) The person is fever-free without antipyretic medication for 24 hours, and 2) at least 10 days have passed since the onset of symptoms, and 3) the symptoms have improved.
 If the child did not have symptoms, then they are cleared to return to school 10 days after the positive test.

 - A release form from the Department of Health should be sent to the School Nurse before the child who tested positive for COVID-19 can return to school.
 This release form should state that the child has fulfilled their required quarantine period and is free to return to school.

 - Individuals who are higher-risk or immunocompromised may require longer isolation at home after a COVID-19 illness and should consult with their medical professional prior to returning to school.

 - If a child has symptoms consistent with COVID-19 and is not evaluated by a medical professional, they can return to school when they meet the return-to-school criteria for a person who has recovered from COVID-19.

 - If a child had significant exposure to an individual infected with COVID-19 they should quarantine and be monitored for symptoms of COVID-19 for 14 days following the exposure prior to returning to school.